raeesapps/LearningBacklog/README.md

 # Raees' learning backlog

 ## In Progress [max 3]
+The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change

 Infrastructure as Code: Dynamic Systems for the Cloud Age

 ## Books [max 4]